Stranraer railway station

 Stranraer railway station (formerly known as Stranraer Harbour railway station) is a railway station that serves the town of Stranraer, Dumfries and Galloway, Scotland.
-The station is 94.5 miles (151 km) southwest of Glasgow and is the terminus of the Glasgow South Western Line.
-It has two platforms (although only one of these is currently in use) and is staffed on a part-time basis.
+The station is measured 53 mi 77 chain from the former signal box at Castle Douglas and is the terminus of the Glasgow South Western Line.
+It has two platforms (although only one of these is currently in use).
 Stranraer station remains owned by Stena Line and not Network Rail.

 The station is located on the east pier of Stranraer Harbour, formerly used by ferry services to Northern Ireland.
+Aside from serving Stranraer, the next nearest town, Newton Stewart, is 20 miles away, and it is closer to Belfast than Glasgow.